| Irritant and contact dermatitis is more common in the adult age.

 liberated from leather collagen by the action of hydroxyl acids in

 sweat especially when shoes are used without stockings.
+The most

 common site first involved, is the dorsal surface of the big toe